MITHStudios/mithx-poc/README.md

 Follow Auth0's official instructions [here](https://auth0.com/docs/get-started/auth0-overview/create-applications).

 The recommended preset is _Single-Page Application_.
-Make sure to correctly set the `Allowed Callback URLs`, `Allowed Logout URLs` and `Allowed Web Origins` fields; the value should be `http://localhost:3000` or your chosen hostname.
+Make sure to correctly set the `Allowed Callback URLs`, `Allowed Logout URLs` and `Allowed Web Origins` fields; the value should be `http://localhost:3000` or your chosen host.

 See the [Application URIs](https://auth0.com/docs/get-started/auth0-overview/create-applications) page for more information.